stephan-klein/supersonic/docs/supersonic/tutorial/fourth-mile/index.md

 - How to configure and request a build from the AppGyver Build Service
 - How to publish your finished app

-Note that building and releasing an app is an inevitably time-consuming process, so completing this mile might take a while, but the skills learned are going to be very useful to you sooner or later.
+Note that building and releasing an app is an inevitably time-consuming process, so completing this mile might take a while, but the skills learned are going to be very useful to you in the long run.
 </section>

 <section class="docs-section" id="deploying-to-cloud">